 Sometimes a "town" just stretches out as a continuous highway development fading too gradually into a ragged hodge-podge at the rural fringe.

 So which town would be the nicest to walk in?
 Which one would require the least time to walk to the furthest destination in town?
 If you had to drive everywhere, which one would take you the least gas?
-The answer in all three cases is that the town that is 4 blocks wide and 4 blocks long would be the most pleasant and more functional.
+The answer in all three cases is that the town that is 4 blocks wide and 4 blocks long would be more pleasant and functional.

 If the town had to hire a garbage truck to drive everywhere, which one would use less gasoline?
 If you had to pay for new wiring or a new utility (cable TV was young not so long ago), which do you think would cost less to wire?
 If you wanted to allow children to roam free, which would make you feel more secure?

 You want us to stop already because the answer is so obvious.
 But when it is our own town being described, sometimes we are used to the way things have always been, and we view any new construction as progress.

 We might not be able to see that small town sprawl imposes costs of all types--social, financial, and wasted time, energy, and materials.

 One of the worst costs may be the types of businesses that are locating out on the highway.
 Sometimes those are national chains, farm stores, big box stores, and discount stores that take sales away from the family businesses in your downtown.

 That's a social cost, because those downtown buildings will be problems to you when the family businesses give up and go out of business.